-A: While a ductless system can be used as a primary heat source, homeowners are encouraged to keep their existing heating units as a supplement to the ductless system in case of extreme weather conditions or in hard to reach extremities of the home.
+A: While a ductless system can be used as a primary heating and cooling source, homeowners are encouraged to keep their existing heating units as a supplement in case of extreme weather conditions or in hard to reach extremities of the home.

 Q: How does a ductless system work?

-- An outdoor unit that contains a condensing coil, an inverter-driven variable speed compressor, an expansion valve and a fan to cool the condensor coil.
+- An outdoor unit that contains a condensing coil, an inverter-driven compressor, an expansion valve and a fan to cool the condenser coil.